kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

   - You don't actually have to kill Vorn
 - *Party: Add HK-47*
 - Enter the Sand People Enclave
+  - QS/QL outside the enclave first
+  - If the first guard is hostile, exit and reenter the enclave

 ### Sand People Enclave
 - Guard accosts you: 1,1 ...
 1,2,1
 - Return to Ebon Hawk
 - Enter Anchorhead and the Czerka Office
 - Talk to Greeta Holda to buy Moisture Vaporators
-- Return to the Docking Bay
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the Docking Bay
 - *Equip MC: Jedi Knight Robe*
 - *Party: Add Mission*
 - Transit Back and talk to Guard: 1